Geniom RT Analyzer: Work-Flow

 The platform for the Geniom RT Analyzer consists of a biochip containing 8 separate microarrays.
-Tissue derived microRNAs do not require treatment prior to introduction to the Biochip.
-The Biochip contains validated and optimized customizable capture probes and the on-chip Microfluidic Primer Extension Assay (MPEA) enables direct microRNA-capture probe hybridization.
+Tissue derived microRNAs do not require treatment prior to introduction to the biochip.
+The biochip contains validated and optimized customizable capture probes.
+The on-chip Microfluidic Primer Extension Assay (MPEA) enables direct microRNA-capture probe hybridization.
 After biotin labelling, primer extension and washing, the Geniom Analyzer undergoes automated processing of the arrays.
-A Charge-coupled device (CCD) camera assists the biochip readout which displays a pictorial image of the microRNA quantification.
-This image is supported by the use of biotinylated nucleotides and subsequent staining with a streptavidin-phycoerythrin-conjugate.
+A charge-coupled device (CCD) camera assists the biochip readout, which displays a pictorial image of the microRNA quantification.
+This image is supported by the use of biotinylated nucleotides and subsequent staining with a streptavidin-phycoerythrin conjugate.
 Due to the use of 8 separate microarrays per biochip, seven replicate intensity readings are made available and the median value is generally applied to the graphical results.
 An analysis of biomarker assessment is then made and data can be stored in the miRDBXP database.

 Innovation

-MPEA: the MPEA technique utilizes microfluidic technology to ensure the correct timing and consequently the correct alignment of the capture probes with the microRNA molecules.
+MPEA: The MPEA technique utilizes microfluidic technology to ensure the correct timing and, consequently, the correct alignment of the capture probes with the microRNA molecules.
 Conventional methods of probe-microRNA hybridization require prior treatment of microRNAs with potentially costly reagents.
 These conventional methods also require initial introduction of biotin prior to hybridization.
 Due to the application of microfluidics, neither initial biotin nor reagent treatment is necessary prior to primer extension.
-Rather the unlabelled, hybridized microRNA behaves as the primer for enzymatic elongation, a process in which biotinylated nucleotides are assembled.
+Rather, the unlabeled, hybridized microRNA behaves as the primer for enzymatic elongation, a process in which biotinylated nucleotides are assembled.